rtivital/mantine-v7/src/mantine-core/src/components/AppShell/rfc.md

 - visible on desktop – main offset
 - collapse on mobile – no main offset
 - visible on mobile – no main offset
+- closed on mobile by default, always visible on desktop

+Navbar default behavior:

+- Desktop state:
+  - visible by default
+  - can be closed – controlled by `collapsed` prop
+  - offsets main content
+  - Switches to mobile state when viewport is less than `offsetBreakpoint`, maybe rename to just breakpoint
+- Mobile state:
+  - closed by default
+  - can be opened
+  - never offsets main content

+collapsed prop – `boolean | { mobile: boolean; desktop: boolean }`

 ```tsx
 <AppShell>